deepmodeling/dpdispatcher/doc/getting-started.md

 This method will poke until the jobs finish and return.
 - {class}`Job <dpdispatcher.submission.Job>` class, a class used by {class}`Submission <dpdispatcher.submission.Submission>` class, which represents a job on the HPC system.
 {class}`Submission <dpdispatcher.submission.Submission>` will generate `job`s' submitting scripts used by HPC systems automatically with the {class}`Task <dpdispatcher.submission.Task>` and {class}`Resources <dpdispatcher.submission.Resources>`
-- {class}`Resources` class, which represents the computing resources for each job  within a `submission`.
+- {class}`Resources <dpdispatcher.submission.Resources>` class, which represents the computing resources for each job  within a `submission`.

 You can use DPDispatcher in a Python script to submit five tasks: